aio-libs/yarl/README.rst

    $ YARL_NO_EXTENSIONS=1 pip install yarl

-Please note, Pure Python (uncompiled) version is much slower.
+Please note that Pure Python (uncompiled) version is much slower.
+However, PyPy always uses pure python implementation, and, as such, it is unaffected by this variable.

 Dependencies
 ------------